Ambulatory Surgery Centers & Free-standing Emergency Centers

 Experienced Legal Counsel for Acquiring and Structuring These Investments

 Ambulatory surgery centers (ASCs) and free-standing emergency departments (FSEDs) have become attractive options for providing specific procedures and care outside of hospital-based settings.

 While popular among patients and practitioners, ASCs and FSEDs also present an array of structural, billing, and reimbursement challenges, and are subject to intense scrutiny from government regulators.
 For those looking to invest in this space while staying out of regulators’ crosshairs, there is no substitute for experienced legal counsel.

-Hendershot Cowart P.C. serves as a strategic partner for physician owners, hospital executives, and other health care entities in ambulatory surgery center and free-standing emergency department matters ranging from formation to ongoing compliance and health care fraud defense.
+Hendershot Cowart P.C. serves as a strategic partner for physician owners, hospital executives, and other health care entities in ambulatory surgery center and free-standing emergency department matters ranging from formation and ownership models to ongoing compliance and health care fraud defense.

 Our team understand the unique challenges related to the acquisition, structure, and operation of ASCs and FSEDs and have the experience to help clients mitigate risks with comprehensive and insight-driven counsel.
 Call or contact us to speak with a lawyer.